algor512/nuwm/README.md

 ## Todo

-- Log desktop info to stdout to be used by bars that work with stdin
 - Multiple desktop view
 - Window rules
+- True fullscreen
-- Increase/decrease number of master windows
+- Increase/decrease number of master windows function
+- Log desktop info to stdout to be used by bars that work with stdin